pnnl/GenrAItOR/paper/paper.md

 # Summary

-We present software to employ Retrieval Augmented Fine-Tuning (RAFT) to fine-tune Llama 3, a large language model (LLM), using the textual corpora of proteomics-related literature harvested from publicly available databases and abstracts.
-The software is organized as a command-line interface (CLI) to abstract away tedious details in the fine-tuning process.
-The resulting model accepts queries about biomolecules (proteins) and has been specifically fine-tuned via RAFT to robustly leverage provided biological context (e.g. text about reaction pathways or function for a particular protein) when answering questions.
+We present software to fine-tune Llama 3, a large language model (LLM), using Retrieval Augmented Fine-Tuning (RAFT) on proteomics-related literature.
+The software, organized as a command-line interface (CLI), simplifies the fine-tuning process.
+The resulting model answers biomolecule-related queries, leveraging biological context (e.g., reaction pathways or protein functions).

-Recent advances in LLMs provide an opportunity to improve the efficiency of the human-dependent aspects of model interrogation, e.g. domain experts making sense of sets of biomolecules determined to be 'important' to model prediction.
-Specifically, domain-level experts may query an LLM for biological information on the indicated biomolecules and draw domain-level inference that is contextualized by the knowledge contained within and relayed by the LLM.

-Many existing LLMs are general purpose, having been trained on the vast corpora of data available from social media and other public sources.
-Since these foundational LLMs were trained without the domain-specific language required by ‘omics-based queries, the aim of this work is to use RAFT [@zhang_raft_2024] to update an open-source, foundational LLM so that it may serve as an AI-assistant to the domain expert in their contextualization of important modeled features.
-The RAFT approach is a special type of fine-tuning (FT) that includes context in a question-answering task where some or all of the context may be irrelevant to answering the question.
-By including irrelevant information within the supplied context, the RAFT approach is more robust to the presence of irrelevant context relative to a traditional retrieval-augmented generation (RAG) system [@zhang_raft_2024].
-We present a software package/CLI that performs the required steps in RAFT from data collection to training to enable other interested researchers to develop their own AI-assistants for biological research.
+Advances in LLMs enhance human-dependent tasks like interpreting biomolecule sets identified as important for model predictions.
+Domain experts can query an LLM for biological insights and draw inferences contextualized by the LLM's knowledge.
+Most LLMs are general-purpose, trained on broad datasets like social media.
+These lack the domain-specific language needed for ‘omics queries.
+Our work uses RAFT [@zhang_raft_2024] to adapt an open-source LLM into an AI-assistant for domain experts.
+RAFT fine-tunes models by including irrelevant context in question-answer tasks, making them more robust than traditional retrieval-augmented generation (RAG) systems [@zhang_raft_2024].
+We provide a CLI to perform RAFT, from data collection to training, enabling researchers to create their own AI-assistants for biological research.

 ![GenrAItOR Process Overview.
 Synthetic training data are generated using ChatGPT-4o.
 These question-answer-context triplicates are then used to fine-tune Llama 3 in a RAFT context.
 The output RAFT model is then implemented/evaluated on a hold-out set of generated triplicates.](images/workflow.png){#fig:workflow}

 # Statement of Need

-The use of RAFT has demonstrated as large as a 30% absolute increase in response accuracy over standard fine tuning and RAG approaches on multiple benchmarking datasets [@zhang_raft_2024], making clear the potential value it offers towards adapting LLMs to new domains.
-However the RAFT process requires several steps and many software dependencies, as well as modification of some of the code in those dependencies.
-This presents a large barrier to experimentation with the RAFT technique on top of already restrictive hardware requirements.
-The software we present provides an easy-to-use CLI for researchers to implement RAFT in the proteomics domain, as well as a starting template to adapt the code to other `omics-related research.
-It also conveniently organizes the many dependencies required to perform RAFT.
+RAFT has demonstrated as large as a 30% absolute increase in performance over standard fine-tuning and RAG approaches [@zhang_raft_2024].
+However, RAFT involves multiple steps, dependencies, and code modifications, creating barriers for researchers.
+Our software provides an easy-to-use CLI for implementing RAFT in proteomics, serves as a template for other ‘omics research, and organizes the required dependencies.

 An overview of our development of a RAFT model is provided by [Figure 1](#fig:workflow).
 The general steps are:

-1. PubMed abstracts and UniProt data such as interactions were harvested using their publicly available APIs.
+1. PubMed abstracts and UniProt data were retrieved using public APIs.

-2. These data were provided as chunks of context to GPT-4o with instructions to generate question-answer pairs to use as synthetic data.
-Context chunks are determined by grouping semantically similar text via a text embedding approach.
-An example question-answer pair used for RAFT training is given in [Figure 2](#fig:qapair).
+2. Data chunks were processed with GPT-4o to generate synthetic question-answer pairs.
+Context chunks were grouped using text embeddings.
+An example is shown in [Figure 2](#fig:qapair).

-3. Context is prepended to the Q-A pair by sampling random 'distractor' documents and also including the context used to generate the Q-A pair with some probability.
-This creates contexts with varied levels of relevancy.
+3. Contexts were augmented with random 'distractor' documents to vary relevancy levels.

-4. A training split of the GPT-4o synthetic data with added context was used to fine tune Llama 3 in a standard text completion task.
+4. A training split of synthetic data was used to fine-tune Llama 3 for text completion.

-Additionally, we use an evaluation subset to compare the performance of the RAFT-Llama 3 to base Llama 3 via the AlignScore [@zha_alignscore_2023].
+We evaluated RAFT-Llama 3 against base Llama 3 using AlignScore [@zha_alignscore_2023].

 ![Example of a QA-pair generated using sampled context.
 The \[...
 CONTEXT ...\] chunk is a collection of documents that may or may not contain the text used to generate the QA-pair](images/qapair.png){#fig:qapair}

 # Example Implementation

-The entire process is encapsulated into a python package and run using the built in command line interface.
-After installing the package and its dependencies as described in the README, we can proceed to retrieve some context and perform RAFT.
-In `data/examples/uniprots.txt` we will find several protein identifiers known as Accession numbers.
-These will be used to search the uniprot database and retrieve article abstracts as well as information about protein-protein interactions and associated pathways.
+The process is encapsulated in a Python package with a command line interface.
+Our first step is to retrieve context in the form of article abstracts and information about protein-protein interactions and associated pathways, starting with a list of protein identifiers (accession numbers) in `data/examples/uniprots.txt`:

-Our first step is to retrieve this context.
-We can do so by invoking the cli as follows:

 ```bash
 python -m genraitor data:context \